muizjunaid/alx-pre_course/README.md

-My first readme just anything is added
+My first readme just anything is added to it